-As of 2022, new Supporter categories were introduced (Patron Supporter, Business Supporter, Lifetime Supporter) to facilitate simple financial contributions or "subscriptions" from listeners who do not intend to become involved with the the station in any key role e.g. as a Presenter or Board Member.
+As of 2022, new Supporter categories were introduced (Patron Supporter, Business Supporter, Lifetime Supporter) to facilitate simple financial contributions or "subscriptions" from listeners who do not intend to become involved with the station e.g. as a Presenter or Board Member.
 Those Supporters have the same rights as Friends of 3BBR, and may apply to the Board to convert from "Supporter" to "Member" at any time as defined in the Rules of Association Clauses 8-10.